-Graduate assistantships, scholarships, and fellowships are available in many departments/programs for full-time regular graduate students.
+Graduate assistantships, scholarships, and fellowships are available in many departments/ programs for full-time regular (not provisional) graduate students.
 For details, applicants should write to the department/program.
 Application for aid should be made on the application form for admission to graduate study.
 Awards are made on the basis of merit.
 Graduate assistants work from five to twenty hours a week during the academic year or the summer depending upon the stipend awarded.
 They must satisfactorily carry out the duties assigned by their departments/program committees, must make satisfactory progress in their degree programs as defined by the College degree requirements and the regulations of their departments or program committees, and may not hold any other employment or appointment of a remunerative nature during the term of their assistantships without approval of the Dean of Graduate Studies and Research.
 Failure to comply with these conditions will lead to revocation of appointments.
-Fellowships and scholarships will be revoked if students fail to make satisfactory progress toward their degrees as defined below or to register as full-time students.
-Graduate assistants are normally paid in equal installments (minus deductions for federal and state withholding taxes and applicable federal social security taxes) on the first and sixteenth of each month.
-The portion of a graduate fellowship or scholarship applicable to a semester is initially applied to payment of tuition for that semester.
-Any amount remaining after payment of tuition may be refunded to the student.
+Approval from the Dean of Graduate Studies and Research for additional employment/appointment of a remunerative nature will be based on supporting written statements from the student's thesis/dissertation advisor and Director of Graduate Studies that the additional employment is not anticipated to adversely affect the student's progress toward the degree.
+Such approval does not imply exemption by the Internal Revenue Service from Social Security and Medicare taxes.
+To ensure that their IRS status as students is maintained, students should consult the appropriate IRS documents and/or a tax advisor.
+It is the responsibility of international students to understand their visa restrictions before accepting on-campus or off-campus employment.